ThomasVanGompelUcll/AppSec/report06.md

 # Injections

-(maximum a half A4-page of text, code snippets and screenshots not included)

 ## Before

-Describe in a few sentences what the actual status is (before changing).
+We used prisma, and this uses parameterized queries.
+This means sql injection attacks are already mitigated.

 ## After

 Describe in a few sentences what you

 - kept in your project
+  - parameterized queries
 - changed in your project
+  - using zod to validate input in my api routes.
+  - Don't give privilages to users in the database.
     (explain how you found it, and why you kept/changed it) (if frameworks, libraries already provide defense mechanisms, please explain how and what they actually do)

 ## Code Examples

-Mention here wat parts of the code you changed (referencing exact class/file-name and code lines)
+- zod validation
+  - Done in all routes.ts
+  - example: auth.routes.ts -> 10 & 15
+- least privilages
+  - Queries are in .env (commented) -> 7-18

 # Class 04 Vulnerable & Outdated components